-Health foods in general Containing drug substance Containing hazardous or Ensuring that no drug substances designated by the Pharmaceutical and Medical Device Act are contained Checking the history of food Ensuring that no drug substance is contained by checking and testing toxic substance use in the exporting country • Checking the cases of health damage Additives and their preparation Use of undesignated additive Non-conformity with the specification Checking the correct names of the additives and their types of sources materials and extractants Checking the formal names and content rates if additive preparation is used Ensuring that no undesignated additives are used Ensuring that the product conforms to the related standards, such as specification and manufacturing standards GMO technology whose safety has not been evaluated shall not be used. • Ensuring conformity with the specification, by regular checking and testing • Checking compliance with storage standards Apparatus, containers and packages, and toys • Non-conformity with standards Checking the materials, shape, colors, targeted ages, and the purpose of use Ensuring that the product conforms with related standards, such as general standards for raw materials, standards for each material, standards for each purpose of use, and manufacturing standards • Ensuring that the materials conform with general standards for raw materials and specifications for each material, by regular checking and testing • Inclusion of substances other than the positive list (Apparatus and containers and packaging made of synthetic resin) • Ensuring that the substance is listed on the positive list • Ensuring to check positive list regularly
+Health foods in general Containing pharmaceutical ingredients regulated under the Act on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices Ensuring that no pharmaceutical ingredients are contained Ensuring that no drug substance is contained by checking and testing Containing hazardous or toxic substance Whether or not there is any history of food use in the exporting country Whether or not there is any adverse health events Foods containing designated ingredients must comply with Standards for Manufacturing or Processing of the Foods Containing the Designated Ingredients, Etc." Ensuring the safety of raw materials and product design for tablet and casule type food products Checking the history of food use in the exporting country There are no adverse health events in the exporting country Compliance with Standards for Manufacturing or Processing of the Foods Containing the Designated Additives and their preparation Use of undesignated additive Non-conformity with the specification Checking the formal names of the additives and their types of sources materials and extractants Checking the formal names and content rates if additive preparation is used Ensuring that no undesignated additives are used Ensuring that the product conforms to the related standards, such as specification and manufacturing standards GMO technology whose safety has not been assessed shall not be used.
+Ensuring conformity with the specification through regular checking and testing Checking compliance with storage standards Apparatus, containers and packages, and toys for infants Non-conformity with standards Checking the materials, shape, colors, targeted ages, and the purpose of use Ensuring that the product conforms with related standards, such as general standards for raw materials, standards for each material, standards for each purpose of use, and manufacturing standards Ensuring that the materials conform with general standards for raw materials and specifications for each material through regular checking and testing • Inclusion of substances other than the positive list (Apparatus and containers and packaging made of synthetic resin) • Ensuring that the substance is listed on the positive list Ensuring to check positive list regularly